ghanshyam-fizzy/tasty_tab_api/source/includes/_customers.md

 Parameter | Description
 --------- | -----------
-customer[email] | Make sure it doesn’t already exists. customer[first_name] | It should contain the first name of customer , it can be blank. customer[last_name] | It should contain the last name of customer , it can be blank. customer[birth_date] | It should contain the birth date of customer. customer[password] | Password must be atleast 6 characters long. customer[phone_area_code] | It cannot be blank.
+customer[email] | Make sure it doesn’t already exists. customer[first_name] | It should contain the first name of customer , it cannot be blank. customer[last_name] | It should contain the last name of customer , it cannot be blank. customer[birth_date] | It should contain the birth date of customer. customer[password] | Password must be atleast 6 characters long. customer[phone_area_code] | It cannot be blank.